outofculture/metaarray/README.md

 units) simply add an extra axis description to the end of the info list.
 All dicts may contain any extra information you want.

-For example, the data set shown above would look like:
+For example, the data set depicted above would look like:

 ```python
 MetaArray((3, 6, 3), dtype=float, info=[